Why is my upholstery filthy

 Cleaning

-The answer to 'why is my upholstery filthy' is that there are several common causes, including regular use and wear, pet hair and dander, food and drink spills, and a lack of regular cleaning.
-Upholstered furniture can quickly become soiled and stained over time, especially in high-traffic areas of the home.
+The answer to 'why is my upholstery filthy' is that there are several common causes, including regular use and wear, pet hair and dander, spills and stains, and lack of proper cleaning.
+Upholstery can become soiled over time from daily use, especially in high-traffic areas.
+Pets can also contribute to upholstery getting dirty with their hair, dander, and occasional accidents.
+Spills and stains from food, drinks, or other sources can also lead to a dirty, unkempt appearance.

 Step-by-Step Guide